 In recent news, we have all been notified that designer Kate Spade took her own life on June 5 by an apparent suicide.
 Just three short days later, on June 8 celebrity chef Anthony Bourdain hung himself in his hotel in France.

 Without going into much detail of their personal lives, I read that both struggled deeply with depression and had sought help.
 My heart was broken when I read of their suicides.
-Throughout the past week, I have seen more and more people post about their struggles with suicidal thoughts and depression.
+Throughout this past week, I have seen more and more people post about their struggles with suicidal thoughts and depression.

 I just want to start off by saying you are not alone, many people -even the strongest people you know- have struggled with the very same demons.
-I think suicide can be considered one of the most heartbreaking ways to die because it leaves the ones left behind wondering if they could’ve done anything to prevent it.
+I think suicide can be considered one of the most heartbreaking ways to die because it leaves the ones left behind wondering if they could’ve done something to prevent it.
 I didn’t know Kate Spade or Anthony Bourdain on a personal level, but I even felt helpless.
 I think to myself, what if I would’ve known them?
 Brought a smile to their face?
 Or even just told them how precious their lives were…

-On completely different note, I was surrounded by a lot of life this past month.
-On June 16 my baby nephew was born.
+On a completely different note, I was surrounded by a lot of life this past month.
+On June 16th my baby nephew was born.
 My sister’s labor was intense, 30 hours plus, and I watched her cry and beg God to take the pain of childbirth away.
-Without going into much detail of what the delivery room chaos looked like, baby Jude showed his face at 8:07 AM and instant tears streamed down my family’s face.
+Without going into too much detail of what the delivery room chaos looked like, baby Jude showed his face at 8:07 AM and instant tears streamed down my family’s face.
 It was like the pain, anguish, and fear of childbirth completely dissipated when that baby boy breathed his first breath.

 After the initial excitement and emotion of Jude’s birth, my mind went crazy.
 I thought oh my goodness, to think people like Robin Williams, Kate Spade, and Anthony Bourdain all started out as a baby, full of life, innocence… breath… it made me wonder.
 What happens in between the start of life and death?
 My heart hurts every time I hear baby Jude cry so loud because he is hungry, or tired, or has a tummy ache.
-That is when his mommy nurses him or rocks him and he is immediately soothed.
+That’s when his mommy nurses him or rocks him and he is immediately soothed.

 I think what happens between life and death (depression or suicide) is: